La-Nique/Syllabus/README.md

 - No extensions will be given for extra credit assignments.
 - Assignments are the result of **individual effort** unless otherwise noted (e.g., group projects).

-## Graduate Version (77100)

-The graduate version of the course will be more involved with more in-depth assignments and/or readings, including research papers.

 ## Quizzes

-Quizzes will also be given after each chapter read.
+Quizzes will be given after each chapter read.
 Quiz deadlines will be given in class.
 No make-ups will be given for quizzes.

 ## Exams